pharo-graphics/PharoSDL3/README.md

 ## More information

-* **Demos and tests?** Browse the 'SDL3-Tests' package
+* **Demos and tests?** They are located in the 'SDL3-Tests' package.
+Check class-side of `SDL3Demo` for instructions to execute from a headless Pharo.
+The instructions assume you got Pharo with zeroconf scripts, but you can adapt them otherwise.
+Important: Currently, there are conflicts with Pharo's SDL2 if you execute from the GUI, but some calls work anyway.
-* **How were they generated?** These Pharo bindings were generated with https://github.com/estebanlm/pharo-cig .
+* **Is this code generated?** Yes, it was initially generated with [CIG](https://github.com/estebanlm/pharo-cig) and post-processed manually.
 Check [this wiki page](../../wiki) for our post-processing and other details.
 * **What's the selector for each function?** [This table](https://github.com/pharo-graphics/PharoSDL3/wiki/Table-of-C-Function-and-Pharo-Selector) shows the Pharo selector for each SDL3 function in this project.